biopython/biopython.github.io/wiki/Converting_sequence_files.md

 By changing the format strings, that code could be used to convert between any supported file formats.

+You don't have to work with file handles - see this example using [stdin and stdout pipes with Bio.SeqIO](Reading_from_unix_pipes "wikilink").

 How it works
 ------------